dimaio77/corrade/README.md

 # Using the Corrade Docker container

-**Please note:**: There is now a container for the continuous build of C10 at [carissima/corrade-continuous](https://hub.docker.com/r/carissima/corrade-continuous).
+**Please note:** There is now a container for the continuous build of C10 at [carissima/corrade-continuous](https://hub.docker.com/r/carissima/corrade-continuous).
 This README hasn't been updated for that yet.

 I created this for myself, and I soon realised that other people would be interested in using it for themselves.
 I hope to make that a little easier by writing this.